Trevor-Davis/documentation/production-ready-deployment-steps.md

 Follow [steps 1-4 in this section](https://docs.microsoft.com/en-us/azure/azure-vmware/tutorial-configure-networking#connect-expressroute-to-the-virtual-network-gateway), then come back to this tutorial.

-and you need intend to attach
-... insert info here ...

 ### Create NSX Segment(s) in AVS
 ... insert info here ...